 50 minutes $200 / 75 minutes $300 / 90 minutes $360

 Couples & Marriage Counseling/Family Counseling

-*Standard session length for couple/family therapy is 75 minutes, however during the assessment phase and as needed during the course of treatment I meet with individual members of the couple for 50 minute sessions.
-For some, a 90 minute session more fitting if the meeting frequency is every other week.
+Standard session length for couple/family therapy is 75 minutes, however during the assessment phase of therapy and as needed, during the course of treatment, I meet with individual members of the couple/family for 50 minute sessions.
+A 90 minute session is often best if the meeting frequency less than weekly.